 Another great songwriters secret weapon is the exploitation of one’s vulnerability.
 Your kindness.
 Your innocence.
 Artists are the most sensitive in both meanings of the word and only a true artist can understand the true plight of another artist.

+Youth is where your heart remembers wisdom that it forgets in time.
 In youth you travel forward, in age we tend to go back… back to our past where we get stuck in our minds.
+Let it all go crashing sideways.
+The narrow is long and gone.
+If we all could just remember when the shadow’s getting long what the sun looked like in the morning.

 … for when you find something long forgotten you rediscover what you knew it all along.